rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ## Implementation Details

 The hash function used in this plugin as of RabbitMQ 3.7.8 is [A Fast, Minimal Memory, Consistent Hash Algorithm](https://arxiv.org/abs/1406.2294) by Lamping and Veach.
+Erlang's `phash2` function is used to convert non-integer values to an integer one that can be used by the jump consistent hash function by Lamping and Veach.

+### Distribution Uniformity

 A Chi-squared test was used to evaluate distribution uniformity.
 Below are the results for 18 bucket counts and how they compare to two commonly used `p-value`